raphael-64/axiom/README.md

 - Fully customizable layout with collapsible and resizeable panels
 - Keyboard shortcuts for all major features
 - Multiplayer collaboration with workspaces
+  - Invite classmates by WatIAM ID
+  - Manage collaborators and invitations
+  - View other cursors and selections
 - VSCode-like editor features and shortcuts (we use the same editor library as VSCode)
+- Todo: Customizable editor colours
 - Intelligent language support
+  - Comments
   - Auto-closing braces and indentations
-  - Comments
-  - Line numbers
-    - Go to definition
+  - Jump to line definition (`⌘ + Click`)
   - Hover to show rule definition
-    - Incrementing and decrementing numbers
+  - Auto-incrementing line numbers
   - Remove empty lines with line numbers with `Enter`
   - Auto-updating rule references
-    - Todo: Cuts off above and below at `#check x`
+  - Cuts off above and below at `#check x`
+  - Hover tooltip for rule definitions

 ## Running Locally